test-ersp-site/test-site/README.md

-## Welcome to Professor Sherwood's ERSP Group
+## Welcome to our ERSP Group!

-We are second year CS/CE undergraduates working in Professor Sherwood's [ArchLab](https://www.arch.cs.ucsb.edu/prof-sherwood/).
+We are second year CS/CE undergraduates working with Professor Tim Sherwood in the [ArchLab](https://www.arch.cs.ucsb.edu/prof-sherwood/).
 Our project is about ....

-* Dawit Aboye: Insert picture and write a few words about yourself
+* Dawit Aboye: Write a few words about yourself
 ![Dawit](pic)
 * Dylan Kupsh
 * Jacqueline Mai